Goodbye RIGEL I

 The BALTIC KRISTINA seen docked in the port of Tallinn in 2000, in what would turn out to be her final year under Estline.
 Picture taken by Eerik Laine and published on www.shipspotting.com.

 With only ESCO being in charge of Estline ahead of the 1999 season, the company found itself under the full control of a corporation that was also the major shareholder of another Estonian ferry company that was on the rise: Tallink.
 Indeed, the latter benefited greatly from Estonia's independence from the Soviet Union in 1991, as it paved the way for the connection of the country with Finland via the Tallinn-Helsinki line.
 This service went on to become extremely popular in the 1990s, and this provided significant revenue to the company.
 Viking Line and Silja Line would later join the service towards the end of the decade, initially with high speed craft.
 Tallink however remained the dominant force.
 They first began service by deploying the eponymous ferry TALLINK (the ex-SVEA REGINA of Silja Line, once a fleetmate of the BALTIC KRISTINA during the 1970s) from 1992 to 1996.
 In late 1992 the company deployed the Ro-Ro carrier TRANSESTONIA (once the ARONA of Silja Line from 1984 to 1985) on the Tallinn-Helsinki line as well.
-They then chartered the ferry SAINT PATRICK II of Irish Ferries (later the EGNATIA II of now-defunct Greek company Hellenic Mediterranean Lines from 1998 to 2000) from 1992 to 1995 in order to provide additional tonnage to the line.
+They then chartered the ferry SAINT PATRICK II of Irish Ferries (later the EGNATIA II of the now-defunct Greek company Hellenic Mediterranean Lines from 1998 to 2000) from 1992 to 1995 in order to provide additional tonnage to the line.
 They then expanded their services with the addition of the VANA TALLINN (the ex-NORD ESTONIA) in 1993 and that of the MELOODIA (the ex-MARE BALTICUM) in 1996.
 They also deployed small hydrofoils in order to provide additional high speed service in 1994.
-These were replaced in 1997 by the high speed catamaran TALLINK EXPRESS I (built in 1989, and later the PANORMITIS of Greek company ANES Ferries from 2001 to 2007, and since then the SPEED CAT 1 of Hellas Speed Cat, which has been inactive since 2016).
+These were replaced in 1997 by the high speed catamaran TALLINK EXPRESS I (built in 1989, and later the PANORMITIS of the Greek company ANES Ferries from 2001 to 2007, and since then the SPEED CAT 1 of Hellas Speed Cat, which has been inactive since 2016).
 In 1998 the company added another large ferry on the Tallinn-Helsinki line, namely the LION KING of Lion Ferry (the ex-TURELLA of Viking Line and later the STENA NORDICA of Stena Line, and the future RIGEL III of Ventouris Ferries), which began service as the FANTAASIA.
 Later in that same year, the company began a service on the Kapellskär-Paldiski line, hence beginning a new connection between Sweden and Estonia.
 This was done with the acquisition of the freighter KAPELLA (the ex-MARINE ÉVANGÉLINE of Sealink British Ferries and then of Opale Ferries).
 Seeing the ever-increasing reputation of Tallink, ESCO, its major shareholder, decided to abandon the Estline brandname once and for all in late 2000, and therefore the services it provided on the Stockholm-Tallinn line would also be under the management of Tallink.
 As a result of this, the BALTIC KRISTINA and the REGINA BALTICA joined Tallink, while Estline ceased to exist.
 Both ships kept their names and continued to be registered in Tallinn.

-While it was anticipated that the BALTIC KRISTINA would remain on the Stockholm-Tallinn line, she was instead deployed on the Kapellskär-Paldiski line together with the KAPELLA, while the REGINA BALTICA (which continues to operate today under Baleària) remained on the Stockholm-Tallinn line.
+While it was anticipated that the BALTIC KRISTINA would remain on the Stockholm-Tallinn line, she was instead deployed on the Kapellskär-Paldiski line together with the KAPELLA, while the REGINA BALTICA (which continues to operate today under the Spanish company Baleària) remained on the Stockholm-Tallinn line.
 She began operations there in 2001, and she remained for a total of two seasons.

 The BALTIC KRISTINA seen on the Baltic Sea in 2001, which was her first season under the Estonian giants Tallink.
 Picture taken by Cpt.
 Jan Melchers and published on www.shipspotting.com.